Gaming Picked

 Cons

-• Honeycombed shell design may not appeal to all
+• Honeycomb design might not appeal to everyone

-• Buttons can feel a bit mushy compared to premium options
+• Side buttons feel a bit mushy compared to premium options

 Get HyperX Pulsefire Haste on Amazon